 What Is a Personal Financial Statement?

-What Does a Personal Financial Statement Look Like?
+How a Personal Financial Statement Works

 How Do I Prepare a Personal Financial Statement?